infoeducatie/infoeducatie-ui/tasks.md

 - [x] QA-003 Run axe on all 17 first-party routes with zero violations.
 - [x] QA-004 Confirm participant filters, result rendering, and mobile card presentation against the live read-only API.
 - [x] QA-005 Reach Lighthouse 81/100/100/100 with CLS 0.017 and about 733 KiB transferred.
+- [x] QA-006 Capture and review all 16 distinct route views at 390 px, 820 px, and 1440 px, including the opened mobile navigation.